 What is KiwiSaver?
-It's an easy and affordable way to save for retirement.
+It's an easy and affordable way to save and invest for our retirement years.
 Most of us can benefit from joining KiwiSaver, if we haven’t already.
 Here’s how KiwiSaver works and what the main features are.

 KiwiSaver is a voluntary savings scheme set up by the government to help New Zealanders to save for their retirement.

 You can choose to contribute 3%, 4%, 6%, 8% or 10% of your gross (before tax) wage or salary to our KiwiSaver account.
 Your employer has to contribute as well – at least 3% of your gross salary.

 Along with KiwiSaver employer contributions, there’s an annual government contribution as well.

 Your savings are invested on your behalf by the KiwiSaver provider of your choice.
 If you don’t choose a provider, Inland Revenue will assign you to one of the nine default KiwiSaver schemes.

 To be able to join KiwiSaver you don’t have to be employed, but you do have to be: